Deforming cubulations of hyperbolic groups: Bending hyperplanes.

 For each $v\in\pi(\mc{G}_2)$, we choose a partition of the four edges incident to $v$ into two pairs.
 We do so ensuring that, if $v\in\pi(A)$, one element of the partition consists precisely of the two edges lying in $\pi(A)$.
 We now lift these partitions to $\mc{G}$.
 Let $\mc{G}'$ be the graph obtained from $\mc{G}$ by replacing every vertex in $\mc{G}_2$ with two vertices of degree $2$, according to the chosen partitions.
 The graph $\mc{G}'$ naturally comes equipped with an immersion $f\colon\mc{G}'\ra\mc{G}$.

 By construction, there exists a connected component $\G\cu\mc{G}'$ such that $A\cu f(\G)$.
 It is clear that $f(\G)$ is a connected, two-sided, star-complete subtree of $\mc{G}$.
-Each type-1 vertex of $\mc{G}$ lies in at most one $L$--translate of $f(\G)$.
-It follows that every type-1 vertex of $\mc{G}$ lies in finitely many $H$--translates of $f(\G)$.
+Each regular vertex of $\mc{G}$ lies in at most one $L$--translate of $f(\G)$.
+It follows that every regular vertex of $\mc{G}$ lies in finitely many $H$--translates of $f(\G)$.
 This shows that $f(\G)$ is a crooked hyperplane, concluding the proof. \end{proof}